swt30/thesis/corrections/corrections.md

 - **p89**: Updated first paragraph of section 4.1.6 to describe how my new modelling code switches from a radiative to a convective temperature profile when the gradients match, and defining the transition pressure as the pressure at this depth rather than a fixed pressure of 100$\,$bar like before.
 - **p90**: Fixed parentheses in equation (4.15).
 - p91: Rewrote section 4.2.2 to describe more clearly what the "isothermal fixed-height atmosphere" model is and how it differs from the full treatment described above.
-- **p94** and throughout the chapter: Replaced uses of the phrase "effective temperature" with "black-body temperature" and clarify that equation (4.21) is the black-body temperature of a planet heated solely from the inside.
+- **p94** and throughout the chapter: Replaced uses of the phrase "effective temperature" with "black-body temperature".
+Clarified that equation (4.21) is the black-body temperature of a planet heated solely from the inside as determined from its surface flux.
 - p96: Updated numbers in text in first two paragraphs of "Opacity and opacity ratio" section to match figures.
 - p97--105: Regenerated all figures in this chapter based on updated planetary modelling code.
 - p98: Rewrote the "Pressure at the radiative--convective boundary" section to indicate that it now serves as a sensitivity analysis on the position of this boundary.
+- **p100-102**: Tidied up the text in section 4.3.2 to better explain how I compare the relative inflation of internally and externally heated planets.
+Replaced "effective temperature" with "black body temperature" where appropriate.
+Rewrote the caption and legend of figure 4.9 to more precisely describe where black body, irradiation, and radiative--convective boundary temperatures are used in this comparison.
+Clearly stated the conclusion that internal heating is a stronger driver of inflation than external heating for these planets.
+- **p103--104**: Updated figures based on changed modelling code.
+Extended the pressure range in order to demonstrate the smooth transition from radiative to convective gradient instead of cutting off the scale at $100\,$bar.
+- p105: Update figure 4.12 in section 4.3.4 with the updated modelling code to show how forcing a zero-opacity atmosphere roughly reproduces the isothermal case.
+State in the section that this is as expected; remove a comment about the models diverging at the low-mass end that is no longer the case.
+- p106: Update the last point under "I found that" to match the conclusion above about internal heating being a stronger driver of inflation than irradiation.
+- p106: Update the first point under "I also found the following:".
+State as above that the zero-opacity atmosphere reproduces an isothermal scale-height atmosphere as expected.
+Also highlight the importance of the water opacity, to lead into the point below.
-- **p100-102**:
+-